BerkomzxTL/Translations/Second Story Online/Volume 1/chapters/Section0050.md

-# 50 ・Witch of the Forest of the Dead
+# 50・Witch of the Forest of the Dead

 "Cough...
 Just how long has this place been left uncleaned?!"